 Delphic Festivals Museum

-That time, the Delphic Festivals were the most important event for the country and attracted famous personalities from all over the world, among them politicians, artists, scholars and university teachers.
-Conferences were organized based on studies for the importance of Delphi in the ancient times.
-Also performances of ancient drama would take place in the ancient theatre, athletic competitions in the stadium, folk exhibitions and concerts of Byzantine music that marked the Delphic Festivals.
+That time, the Delphic Festivals was the most important event for the country and attracted famous personalities from all over the world, among them politicians, artists, scholars, and university teachers.
+Conferences were organized based on studies for the importance of Delphi in ancient times.
+Also, performances of ancient drama would take place in the ancient theatre, athletic competitions in the stadium, folk exhibitions and concerts of Byzantine music that marked the Delphic Festivals.
 Unfortunately, due to lack of financing, these festivals were interrupted.

 The Museum of Delphic Festivals Aggelos and Eva Sikelianos displays items connected to these two festivals, including rich photographic material, theatre costumes that Eva herself designed, several manuscripts of the poet, personal objects and the famous loom of Eva.
 The house is set in a fabulous location, right above the archaeological site and providing a magnificent view of the mountains.